 You must whitewash laminate planks if you want a brighter and rustic look for your floor.
-So, how to whitewash laminate floors?
+So, how to whitewash them?

-You can also whitewash laminate planks by applying 2 coats of off-white chalk or latex paint on the planks.
-When dry, the latex or chalk paint gives the laminate planks a rustic look similar to regular whitewash.
+You can also whitewash planks by applying 2 coats of off-white chalk or latex paint on the planks.
+When dry, the latex or chalk paint gives the planks a rustic look.

 You can whitewash laminate flooring because the planks have a more natural than synthetic formula.
 This makes laminate planks similar to hardwood floors.
 Since you can whitewash hardwood floors, you can whitewash laminate flooring too.